How Much Do Stair Railings Cost to Install in 2025?

 Stair Railing Cost by Material

-When installing a new stair railing, several material options are available, each varying in price.
-Wood is a popular choice and the least expensive option, while glass is often the most costly.
+Several material options are available when installing a new stair railing, each varying in price.
+Wood is popular and the least expensive option, while glass is often the most costly.

 Wood